SICASFoundation/smir-documenation/pages/05.FAQ/chapter.md

 ### Disabled account

-- Description: In case of missbehavior or similar reasons, the VSD team can disable account.
+- Description: In case of missbehavior or similar reasons, the SMIR team can disable account.
 - Solution: Contact us through using our [ticket system](https://tickets.smir.ch)

 ### Invalid credentials